SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to Table of Contents](#table-of-contents)

 Feedback is often tricky once your brain has shut down after the debate.
 Often you'll just try to make up something from your own notes.
-One thing I found useful was to write  while the speeches are going on.
-The moment a question comes to my mind during the speech like, "Missing reasoning", I write it down in brackets.
-It helps me deliver the feedback quicker when I'm asked for it.
+One thing I found useful was to write down my feedback as the speeches were happening.
+The moment a question came to my mind during the speech like, "Missing reasoning", I wrote it down in brackets.
+It helped me deliver the feedback quicker when I was asked for it.

 Ideally the judges who conduct sessions are ones who've read and understood the manual, so that
 - Their feedback is far more likely to be valid.